Heat pumps use three to five times less energy than gas boilers.

 Electricity costs can be reduced by shifting taxes and levies away from electricity bills and phasing out fossil fuel subsidies.
 Putting a price on carbon pollution and offering consumers a lower or variable electricity tariff if they switch to flexible, renewable heat pumps are also key.

-Financial tools, government support, private sector financing and alternative business concepts to reduce the cost are essential to tap into the energy savings heat pumps provide.
+Financial tools, government support, private sector financing, and alternative delivery and business concepts to reduce the cost are essential to tap into the energy savings heat pumps provide.

 Low-income households should be shielded from high energy prices.
 They should have access to cleaner and, ultimately, cheaper to run heating and cooling solutions like heat pumps.